derjasper/blue.frontend/development/docs/source/api/jspluginapi/pluginmanager.rst

 a rule has already be applied.
 This has to be decided dependent on the given parameters.

+Also, when disabling a plugin, the plugin must not assume that the current Element is inserted in the DOM tree, it may be removed already.
+For example, the Selectors API cannot be used in the ``disable`` function of the plugin since die Selectors API needs to know about the parents.
+But it is important, that everything the ``enable`` function does is made undone by the ``disable`` function.

 A plugin can be used like this:

 .. code-block:: javascript